ReshayMahepal/RepData_PeerAssessment1/RepData_PA1.md

 ## Loading and preprocessing the data

-The csv file containing the activity data is loaded into a data frame called actData using the code below.The structure of the data, dimensions as well as the first and last 10 rows are viewed
+The csv file containing the activity data is loaded into a data frame called "actData" using the code below.The structure of the data, dimensions as well as the first and last 5 rows are viewed,

 ```r